airbrake/slate/source/index.html.md

 **Note**: a success response means that the data has been received and accepted for processing.
 Use the `url` or `id` in the response to query the status of an error.
-This will tell you if the error has been processed, or if it has been rejected for reasons including invalid JSON and rate limiting.
+This will tell you if the error has been processed, or if it has been rejected for reasons including invalid JSON or exceeded monthly quota.

-If errors are sent in excess of the account's rate limit, the API will return a `420 Too many requests in last minute - account is rate limited` status.
+If errors are sent in excess of the account's monthly quota, the API will return a `429 Too many requests in last month - account has exceeded its monthly error quota` status.

 If the request body size exceeds **64KB**, the API will reject the notice and return a `413 Request Entity Too Large` status.